 - Sampling and sale.

 Peruvian Chocolate is delicious as well as healthy.
-It is considered one of the many Peruvian Superfoods.
+The nutritionists consider it one of the many Peruvian Superfoods.
 However, it is in its raw form where these benefits are most apparent.
 Whether in whole cocoa or cocoa powder, you will find the following benefits:

-- Foremost, it is packed with proteins and fibers that aid digestion and muscle development.
+- Foremost, proteins and fibers, that aid digestion and muscle development, complete the nutrition diet of chocolate.

-- Second, it is packed with trace elements like Potassium and Magnesium.
+- Second, it has trace elements like Potassium and Magnesium.
 These help neurological and metabolic function.

 - But perhaps most notable are its mood-enhancing properties.
 Thanks to its high content of theobromine and phenylethylamine, that improves mood and increases energy levels.